SilkeBritz/getdata-CourseProject/README.md

-getdata-CourseProject
+getdata-CourseProject - Explanation R script runAnalysis.R
 =====================

- R script for Course Project "Getting and Cleaning Data"

-Headers

-# H1
-## H2
-### H3
-#### H4
-##### H5
-###### H6

-Emphasis

-Emphasis, aka italics, with *asterisks* or _underscores_.

-Strong emphasis, aka bold, with **asterisks** or __underscores__.

-Combined emphasis with **asterisks and _underscores_**.

-Strikethrough uses two tildes. ~~Scratch this.~~

-1. First ordered list item
-2. Another item
-⋅⋅* Unordered sub-list.
-1. Actual numbers don't matter, just that it's a number ⋅⋅1.
-Ordered sub-list
-4. And another item.

-Inline `code` has `back-ticks around` it.

-Tidy Dataset

-data set as a txt file created with write.table() using row.name=FALSE explaining how to read it into R (for instance using read.table) set the option of not writing the line numbers as that can look a bit ugly when reading it back in
+# Precondition
+All files have to be in same folder - your 'working directory'.
+Since the names of the files are unique, that won't cause a problem.

+## File List
+- R script: 'run_Analysis.R'
+- List of all features: 'features.txt'
+- List of all activities with class labels: 'activity_labels.txt'
+- Subjects test set: 'subject_test.txt'
+- Test set: 'X_test.txt'
+- Test labels 'y_test.txt'
+- Subjects train set: 'subject_train.txt'
+- Training set: 'X_train.txt'
+- Training labels: 'y_train.txt'

+# STEP 1

+##Task: Merge the training and the test sets to create one data set.

+###Column Names
+- read the features.txt as  vector

+###Test Data
+- read the test set
+- add the column names from features.txt
+- read the test labels
+- add column name "Activities"
+- read the subjects test set
+- add column name "Subject"
+- combine the three files in tow steps

+###Train Data
+- read the train set
+- add the column names from features.txt
+- read the train labels
+- add column name "Activities"
+- read the subjects train set
+- add column name "Subject"
+- combine the three files in tow steps via 'cbind()'

+### Complete Data
+- combine test and train data via 'rbind()' to one data set

+# STEP 2

+##Task: Extract only the measurements on the mean and standard deviation for each measurement.

+###Identify Columns
+- create a vector with column numbers for all measurements with "mean" oder "std" in the variable name
+- 79 results: 33x "std" and 46x "mean"

+###Subset Data
+- extract the  measurements
+- including the columns "Subject" and "Activities"

+# STEP 3
+## Task: Use descriptive activity names to name the activities in the data set.

+###Column Names
+- read the activity list including class labels

+###Merge
+- merge the activity list with the data set
+- with the order (first activity list, then data set) and the argument 'all=TRUE' every appearance of the corresponding number is considered

+###CleanUp
+- delete the column with the activity numbers
+- replace the column name "V2" with the more descriptive "Activities"

+# STEP 4

+##Task: Appropriately label the data set with descriptive variable names.
+- general structure of the variables: DESCRIPTION- STD or MEAN - AXIS
+- the labels should not be to long for a better readability (abbreviations like "Acc" for Accelaration are being used)
+- for this reason the labels also contains up and lower case (camel case)
+- see CODEBOOK.md for detailed informationen about the variable and their names

+### Adjustments to the variable names
+- "BodyBody" to "Body"
+- "tBody" to "time_Body"
+- "fBody" to "freq_Body"

+# STEP 5

+##Task: Create a second, independent tidy data set with the average of each variable for each activity and each subject.

+###Reshape
+- reshape the data set with 'melt()' produces a tall, skinny dataset
+- produce the final dataset with the mean values via 'dcast()'

+###Output
+- the final data **"data_final.txt"** set has for every 30 subject each with 6 activities a row (180 rows) a mean value for each mean and std variable
+- ordered by "Activities" then by "Subject"
+- the data set is space delimited, can be read with 'read.table'

+###Tidy Dataset
 1. Each variable forms a column
 2. Each observation forms a row
-3. Each table/file stores data about one kind of observation (e.g. people/hospitals).

-one table for each "kind" of variable
-If you have multiple tables, they should include a column in the table that allows them to be linked

-- Include a row at the top of each file with variable names.
-- Make variable names human readable AgeAtDiagnosis instead of AgeDx
-- In general data should be saved in one file per table.
+3. Data is be saved in one file per table

-given the variables descriptive names, explain why the names are descriptive document the starting expectations of the script

-1. Merges the training and the test sets to create one data set. alle Dateien in einem Ordner (Working Directory) Dateinamen sind individuell, kein Probleme
-Einlesen TXT-dateien
-	read.table is easiest as everything is separated by spaces combine Train  (activity, data, subject) combine Test (activity, data, subject)
-	cbind()
-combine Train + Test
-	rbind()
-Spaltenüberschriften „Features“
-	Umwandeln in Zeile
-	rbind
-(=> eine Tabelle)

-2. Extracts only the measurements on the mean and standard deviation for each measurement. alle die mean oder std im Variablen-Namen haben
-Suche nach std (33x) ODER mean (46x)
-Vektor mit den entsprechenden Spaltennummern Subsetting Tabelle entsprechend dem Vektor  PLUS Subject und Activity

-3. Uses descriptive activity names to name the activities in the data set merge mit Activity.txt
-Cleanup: Spalte mit Activitiy Zahlen löschen Spaltenüberschrift anpassen

-4. Appropriately labels the data set with descriptive variable names.
+4. A row at the top of the file with variable names is included.
-BodyBody zu Body
-t (wenn Body folgt) zu Beginn in „time“ (Time) f (wenn Body folgt) zu Beginn in „freq“ (Frequency)

-Aufbau der Variablen: NAME-STDoderMEAN-ACHSE (XYZ) (if appropriate) nicht zu lang, abbrevations like „Acc“ for Acceleration Erklärung der Abkürzung im Codebook

-5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-Reshape with „melt()“ for tall, skinny dataset final data
-Tabelle mit 30 Subjects mit je 6 Aktivitäten = 180 Zeilen
-sortiert nach Activities für jedes Subject mean-Value aller Mean- und Std-Values

-tidy data set from step #5, that needs to be attached, is space delimited
+5. Variable names are human readable.